XxxHolic: Background

 When first presenting the idea of running xxxHolic linked with Tsubasa: Reservoir Chronicle, although Ohkawa expressed concerns for the strain the weekly pace of such a series would place on the artists, she whole-heartedly approved.
 In accordance with Ohkawa's desire for each to have a well-organized story, Clamp avoids putting references between the two stories too frequently.
 The reasons for linking these two series was because Clamp wanted to have two protagonists from two different manga with different personalities and design, yet during the ending they would be stated to be same person, and had to go on different paths.
 Because Tsubasa: Reservoir Chronicle was more focused on action scenes, Clamp sometimes took breaks from xxxHolic or create autoconclusive stories so that the storyline between the two series would always be linked.
 In April 2010, Clamp stated that the xxxHolic was taking longer than what they expected, causing delays to some of their other works.
 When the manga finished serialization, Clamp felt it was more the ending from xxxHolic Rō, pointing that xxxHolic had already ended.
 Regarding the series' finale, Clamp wanted to express that while Watanuki's decision to stay in the shop may seem sad for readers, for Watanuki it was his happiness.
 Clamp was satisfied with people's reaction to the last chapter, as when discussing Watanuki's fate, they were also thinking what is happiness for them.

 Themes

-As the title implies, the manga focuses on addictions to regular habits.
-These addictions are expanded in a supernatural setting serving as a parallel to real world societies.
-Watanuki's problem of being constantly followed by demons can be compared with the sensation of a normal person feeling scared by the belief he is observed.
-Across the series, several clients with different addictions visits Yuko's shop seeking help.
-Solving these cases results in moral dilemmas.
 Clamp places emphasis on the importance of words when writing the manga.
 Yuko's dialogues always affect the other characters due to how direct and secure she is when speaking.
 In early chapters, while she worries a woman addicted to the internet by labeling her husband and child as "other people," Yuko is transmitting the philosophy of individualism and the power her client has.
 In contrast to Yuko, another client has a tendency to lie which brings her misfortunes.